build2-packaging/doctest/README.md

     - `DOCTEST_CONFIG_EVALUATE_ASSERTS_EVEN_WHEN_DISABLED`
     - `DOCTEST_CONFIG_NO_INCLUDE_IOSTREAM`
     - `DOCTEST_CONFIG_HANDLE_EXCEPTION`

+## Issues and Notes
+- The tests fail for MinGW on Windows as different line numbers for assertions in the file `asserts_used_outside_of_tests.cpp` are generated and compared to expected line numbers in `asserts_used_outside_of_tests.cpp.txt`.
+This issue is not caused by the build system and must be fixed upstream.
+Fortunately, it is not a major problem and the package can be used without concerns on all available platforms.
+- According to the upstream build system, `lib{doctest-main}` does not need to export `pthread` for multi-threading.
+Also, basic unit tests run perfectly fine.
+As of that, `pthread` is neither exported by `lib{doctest}` nor by `lib{doctest-main}`.
+However, in feature tests, `pthread` is used to test concurrency.
+Consequently, be aware of linking `pthread` when needed.

 ## Contributing
 Thanks in advance for your help and contribution to keep this package up-to-date.